RounakNeogy/URLShortner/README.md

 # sURL
 ## Introduction
 It is a URL Shortner build with **Java** using **Objected Oriented Programming Practices** and unit tested using **JUnit**.
-## Utility
+## Tasks' completed
+- Created a short url library with required methods.
+- Implemented register method to take a long URL and return a shorter URL.
-sURL registers a short URL for a given longer URL and store it, and provides methods that users can invoke to retrieve the longer URL based on the short URL.
+- Implemented a method to lookup the long URL by providing the short URL.
+- Implemented hit count to track number of long URL lookups.
+- Tested this implementation with test cases.